Investigating

 How Each Tradition Tells It

-Phoenician maritime tradition (as reconstructed from external sources)
+Phoenician maritime oral tradition (as reported by Greek sources)

 Watch & Listen